For given parameters and forcings, many system evolve towards a unique steady state, independent of the system’s initial state.

 DIP | mg P / L | dissolved inorganic phosphorus | 0.1 |

-Differences between the two groups of algae are reflected by different parameter values.
+Differences between algae groups are reflected by contrasting parameter values.

 Cyanobacteria have a higher shade tolerance than green algae but also cause more shade (represented by a higher specific extinction coefficient).